 - Document technical factors such as server load, bandwidth, database performance, and browser and device types.

-- Develop databases that support Web applications and Web sites.
+- Write supporting code for Web applications or Web sites.

 - Renew domain name registrations.

 - Write, design, or edit Web page content, or direct others producing content.